mikeinspace/stamps/Numeral-Theory.md

 ## Abstract ##

 Numeral theory is a fascinating field that involves the characterization and manipulation of numbers, enabling them to have distinct identities and significance.
 In this paper, we explore the use of numeral theory in creating unique digital artifacts, called STAMPS, that can be transferred using Bitcoin transactions.

+Secure, Tradeable Art Maintained Permanently or 'STAMP' for short is the substrate of a Numeral.

-A STAMP is defined as a Numeral, which is a combination of the Alpha Signet and a unique Numismatic Sequence.
-The Alpha Signet symbolizes the genesis of STAMPS, while the Numismatic Sequence can either represent a distinct signal or simply be random noise.
+The Numeral itself is a combination of the Alpha Signet and a unique Numismatic Sequence.
+The Alpha Signet symbolizes the genesis of STAMPS, while the Numismatic Sequence can either represent a distinct signal or simply be random noise, akin to the background radiation of the Universe itself.
 The significance of a Numeral lies in its ability to immortalize a statement on the blockchain, persisting indefinitely.

 ## Introduction ##